 There is an air of exclusivity about Grenada holidays as far less tourists visit Grenada than some of its neighbouring Caribbean islands, but those who do go on holiday to Grenada are spoilt not only by the Island’s natural beauty, but the richness of its history and culture, the hospitality of the local people and the quality of its cuisine.

-Although Grenada holidays are perfect for a relaxing break there is still plenty to do for those looking for activities and other ways to pass the time.
+Although our discount Grenada holidays are perfect for a relaxing break there is still plenty to do for those looking for activities and other ways to pass the time.
 From various water sports to mountain hiking, to visiting the island’s capital St George’s or one of the historic plantations or distilleries on the island, Grenada holidays allow you to do as much or as little as you like, in a relaxed atmosphere.
 So why wait?
-Check out our exclusive offers and book your holiday to Grenada in 2017 and 2018 today.
+Check out our exclusive offers and book your holiday to Grenada in 2021 and 2022 today.

 It is the beauty of the islands beaches that make Grenada holidays a popular attraction.
 Grenada has a typically Caribbean climate, with average temperatures hitting approximately 30 degrees Celsius all year round, however the humidity levels are higher between June & November meaning rainfall is more likely during these months so many visitors prefer to go on holiday to Grenada in the dryer season between December & May.

-Known as ‘Spice Island’ Grenada is a leading producer of Cinammon, ginger, cloves, nutmeg and several other spices, an interesting excursion is to visit a spice plantation while on Grenada, or alternatively one of islands historic rum distilleries.
+Known as ‘Spice Island’ Grenada is a leading producer of cinnamon, ginger, cloves, nutmeg and several other spices, an interesting excursion is to visit a spice plantation while on Grenada, or alternatively one of island's historic rum distilleries.

 For those interested in discovering the beautiful interior of Grenada, away from the beaches, then a visit to Grand Etang national Park is a must.
 Hike through the park and discover lakes, waterfalls, tropical rainforest, colourful birds, lizards and even Mona monkeys.